 Gagron Fort is an excellent example of hill and water forts that are listed as UNESCO World Heritage Sites.
 It is one of the masterpieces of Rajput architecture.

 Six such Hill Forts of Rajasthan are recognized by UNESCO as the distinctive architectural heritage of the Rajput Royals of India.
 Gagron Fort is one of these and also happens to be one among multiple forts near to Jaipur City.

 - Things to Do: The fort offers an astounding view of the river and the lush greenery surrounding its periphery

 - Entry Fee: Rs.
 50 per person

 Bhatner Fort, meaning fortress of the “Bhatti Rajputs”, is located in Hanumangarh in Rajasthan.
 The fort is almost 1700 years old and one of the oldest forts in the Indian history.

 Today Bhatner Fort is an important historical site in Hanumangarh.
 Though the city has gone through many changes since the times of the Rajput rulers, the fort does retain much of its former glory.

 - Things to Do: The fort boasts of a beautiful view to enjoy and a garden that is the perfect venue for family picnics

-In conclusion; it is easy to see that much of Rajasthan’s history is connected to its old forts and monuments.
-Fortunately; there is no dearth of grand forts near Jaipur; allowing tourist the benefit of a convenient stay in the capital city and easy transit to any of the places of interest listed above.
+In conclusion, it is easy to see that much of Rajasthan’s history is connected to its old forts and monuments.
+Fortunately, there is no dearth of grand forts near Jaipur that allows tourist the benefit of a convenient stay in the capital city and easy transit.